Homemade Snow Cone Syrup

 I labeled my bottles, I use the labeler for everything.
 Brother Label Machine

-Grab a medium-sized saucepan, combine the water and the sugar.
+Grab a medium-sized saucepan, and combine the water and the sugar.

 Bring the mixture to a boil, and then simmer for about 3-4 minutes, or until the sugar is dissolved.